 Start Supplemental Information

 This information collection is subject to the PRA.
-A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is approved by the OMB under the PRA and displays a currently valid OMB Control Number.
+A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless the OMB, under the PRA, approves it and displays a currently valid OMB Control Number.
 In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
 See 5 CFR 1320.5(a) and 1320.6.
 The DOL obtains OMB approval for this information collection under Control Number 1220-0170.
 The current approval is scheduled to expire on September 30, 2021.
 New requirements would only take effect upon OMB approval.
 For additional substantive information about this ICR, see the related notice published in the Federal Register on July 31, 2019 (84 FR 37350).

-Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within thirty (30) days of publication of this notice in the Federal Register.
-In order to help ensure appropriate consideration, comments should mention OMB Control Number 1220-0170.
+Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within thirty-(30) days of publication of this notice in the Federal Register.
+In order to help ensure Start Printed Page 53754appropriate consideration, comments should mention OMB Control Number 1220-0170.
 The OMB is particularly interested in comments that: